furkan0412/odin-recipes/README.md

 # odin-recipes

-This project will contain a few recipes from my country.
+This project contains 3 recipes from my country.

-I will use basic HTML features to create this project.
+I used basic HTML features to create this project.